gdonval/Angelica/README.md

 ##### Roles and tasks dependencies #####

 Roles and tasks are independants.
 For example, whether or not you install firewall service won’t cause any trouble to other tasks.
-But, be aware that any tasks can use the configuration of another tasks (e.g. it’s important to firewall to know if you install git or not).
+But, be aware that any tasks can use the configuration of another tasks (e.g. it’s important to firewall service to know if you install git service or not).
 This means:
 - it’s better you configure everything before running any playbook;
 - it’s a good idea to re-run the whole playbooks if you enabled a tasks that wasn’t before.